haooken/ManiacalLabs.com/README.md

 # Images

+Note: ALL images should be no larger that 960x960 unless you have a really good reason for it!

 There are a couple of ways to add images to a page, the simplest being the standard markdown image syntax:

 `![Image AltText](image.png)`